robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-28 17:07:11 UTC
+**Last Updated:** 2025-12-28 17:37:59 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later; the live feed should be available once maintenance is complete.
+**Recommendation:** Please check back later for the live feed; the system will be restored once maintenance is complete.
-**Technical Note:** The image indicates a gray background with red text stating \
+**Technical Note:** The image indicates a maintenance status with a gray background and red text, including a timestamp of 17:37 UTC.

+**Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
+We appreciate your patience and will update you once the live feed is back online.

 ---